oracle/graal/substratevm/Configuration.md

             └── native-image.properties
 ```

-Note that the use of `${.}` in a native-image.properties file expands to the
+Note that the use of `${.}` in a _native-image.properties_ file expands to the
 resource location that contains that exact configuration file.
 This can be
-useful if the native-image.properties file wants to refer to resources within
+useful if the _native-image.properties_ file wants to refer to resources within
-its "subfolder", for example,
+its "subfolder", for example, `-H:SubstitutionResources=${.}/substitutions.json`.
-`-H:SubstitutionResources=${.}/substitutions.json`.
+Always make sure to use the optional variants that take resources, i.e., use
+`-H:ResourceConfigurationResources` instead of `-H:ResourceConfigurationFiles`.
+Other options that are known to work in this context are:
+* `-H:DynamicProxyConfigurationResources`
+* `-H:JNIConfigurationResources`
+* `-H:ReflectionConfigurationResources`
+* `-H:ResourceConfigurationResources`
+* `-H:SubstitutionResources`

 By having such a composable _native-image.properties_ file, building an image
 does not require any additional arguments specified on command line.
 It is